 The trick is to detach your emotions from the situation and think logically.
-This will help make it easier to come across as in control, and will inevitably gain a more respectful response from the other party.
+This will help make it easier to come across as in control, and it will inevitably gain a more respectful response from the other party.

 3. Use “I” Statements

 “I” statements make you come off more confident and don’t make the other person feel as though you’re attacking them.
-In other words, state why you believe something — rather than criticizing the other party’s viewpoint.
+In other words, state why you believe something rather than criticizing the other party’s viewpoint.

 4. Say “No” More Often

-There is a great way to practice assertive behavior which only requires you to utter a 2-letter word… No!
+There is a great way to practice assertive behavior, which only requires you to utter a 2-letter word: no.

 By practicing saying no to things you cannot or don’t want to do, you’ll be exercising your assertiveness in a simple but effective way.
 You don’t need to feel that saying no is selfish; it’s simply a way to make sure you’re putting your energy toward things that matter to you.